 However, Lerby did state that the Premier League could appeal to the Netherlands international and that he would be willing to sign for a “top team” in England.

-Sneijder has not played for Inter since September and the Italian club has told him that he will not feature for the side unless he agrees to a large salary cut.
+Sneijder has not played for Inter since September and the Italian club have told him that he will not feature for the side unless he agrees to a large salary cut.

 Lerby admits the situation is far from ideal and has hinted that a resolution could be found within the next week.